49th MP BDE HHC at Qualification Range

-Soldiers from the 49th MP Brigade, HHC qualified on the M17 and M4 range at Camp Roberts May 13, 2022.
-The Headquarters company has Soldiers from several job series.
-The Military Police Soliders do a great job mentoring the other job series.
+Soldiers from the 49th MP Brigade, HHC qualified on the M17 range at Camp Roberts May 13, 2022.
+Staff Sgt.
+Matthew Walker took a special interest in helping the 49th MP Brigade Surgeon, Maj.
+Kenny Mok qualify on his weapon.
+This was Maj.
+Mok's second time firing a pistol.
 (U.S. Army National Guard video by Sgt.
 John Stephens, 49th MP Brigade, CAANG)

 |Date Taken: